 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers.
 The ASU clarifies principles for recognizing revenue and provides implementation guidance on several topics and requires entities to disclose both quantitative and qualitative information regarding contracts with customers.
 This standard is effective for fiscal years beginning after December 15, 2016.
 In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers, which deferred the effective date of ASU 2014-09 one year, making the standard effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
 ASU 2014-09 became effective for the Company on October 1, 2018.
 The majority of the Company's revenue results from loans and securities, which are excluded from the ASU.
-Management has completed its identification of revenue within the scope of the ASU and has concluded that the new guidance does not require any material changes in the Company's revenue recognition practices.
+This ASU did not result in material changes to the Company's consolidated financial statements or revenue recognition practices.
+The new disclosures required by this ASU are included in Footnote 24, Revenue from Contracts with Customers.